 The risk of flood is a very real part of the Australian landscape.
-In the past 35 years, all states and territories in Australia have experienced a notable flood that has endangered lives and property.

 Emergency contacts and staying connected

 Keep a list of emergency phone numbers and save them to your mobile phone.
-Some numbers you might need are your local emergency services office, police, ambulance, hospitals as well as other essential services like your gas, electricity, and telecommunications provider.
+Some numbers you might need are your local emergency services office, police, ambulance, hospitals as well as other essential services like your gas, electricity and telecommunications provider.

 It’s important to stay informed of any developments in your area.
 Service providers and alert services could include: